Click words or phrases color for definitions and descriptions

 Storage conditions depend on the level of risk of the RMD under Spaulding classification principles.

 In some countries, the temporary storage of semi-critical flexible endoscopes may be prolonged by using a storage cabinet.
 Maximum storage time is defined by local regulation or guidelines.
 Valves must be removed and stored separately, under dry and dust free conditions.
+Some countries require compliance of storage cabinet to international standard EN 16442-1.
+Flexible endoscopes must not be stored in transport cases. |

 Storage take place in a room adjacent to the central sterilization department or at point of use.